lizzybrooks/python-possible/4-dictionaries.md

 **Dictionaries are Key and Value pairs**
 They’re used to represent structures of data

-1. Create a dictionary with the names and ages of everyone at your table.
+1. Collaborative Dictionary activity: Make a dictionary with information for someone at your table.

 In python, you define dictionaries with curly brackets { }